-The public transit system in Nevada consists of both urban and rural areas.
-Metropolitan planning organizations, or MPOs, provide transit service in in large and small urban areas with populations of 50,000 or more.
+The public transit system in Nevada consists of both urban, small urban, and rural areas.
+Metropolitan planning organizations, or MPOs, provide transit services in large and small urbanized areas with populations of 50,000 or more.
 There are four MPOs in Nevada; the Regional Transportation Commission of Southern Nevada (Las Vegas), the Regional Transportation Commission of Washoe County (Reno), the Carson Area Metropolitan Planning Organization (Carson City), and the Tahoe Regional Planning Agency (Lake Tahoe Basin).
-Local public bodies and private nonprofit organizations provide transit service in rural and small urbanized areas with populations less than 50,000.
+Local public bodies and private nonprofit organizations provide transit services in rural and small urbanized areas with populations less than 50,000.

 The Nevada DOT Multimodal Planning Transit Section provides operating, capital, and program administration funding assistance to rural public transit agencies and is responsible for state administration, subrecipient oversight, and the approval of pass-through funding from the Federal Transit Administration (FTA).